 Buttery Raspberry Oatmeal Crumble Bars

 Extra summery, extra delicious Buttery Raspberry Oatmeal Crumble Bars.
-This is seriously my new favorite bar for summer.
 Fresh raspberry jam sandwiched between two layers of buttery oatmeal crumble.
-These bars are buttery, crunchy with a jammy interior, so simple to make, bursting at the seams with raspberry flavor, and just sweet enough.
-This combination makes for a truly simple but delicious sweet and tangy snack.
-Made with only a few pantry staple ingredients, each bar is unbelievably delicious and seriously so easy to make.
-A truly decadent spring or summer snack!
+These bars are buttery and crunchy with a jammy interior, so simple to make, bursting at the seams with raspberry flavor, and just sweet enough.

 About The Recipe

 I am always looking for a little something sweet to snack on.
-Sweet, easy, grab and go kinda snack.
+A sweet, easy, grab-and-go kinda snack.
 That’s why we’ve made these delicious raspberry crumble bars!

-Raspberries are actually one of my favorite berries ever – so, when homemade raspberry jam is baked between two layers of a delicious and buttery crumble, it will easily become everyone’s new favorite treat!
+Raspberries are actually one of my favorite berries ever – so, when we baked homemade raspberry jam between two layers of a delicious and buttery crumble, it easily became my new favorite treat!

-It’s definitely ours.
-They are great for any season because you can use fresh raspberries to make your own jam or even use your favorite store-bought brand.
+They are great for any season because you can use fresh raspberries when they’re available, or frozen when they’re not, to make your own jam.
+You can even use your favorite store-bought brand.

-No matter what you do, these little bars will always be SO good!
+No matter which you choose to use, these little bars will always be SO good!

 Ingredients